 Confirming the closure date and what counts as assets distributed

-Choose the date when all assets have been officially appointed out and trustees no longer hold anything on trust.
+Choose the date when all trust assets have been formally appointed out to beneficiaries and the trustees no longer hold anything on trust.
+In a discretionary trust, this means the trustees have exercised their power of appointment to distribute all remaining assets to one or more beneficiaries.

 Checking details are up to date before closing

-Update names, address, identifiers and any contact numbers first.
+Update all names, addresses, identifiers and contact numbers on the TRS record first.

-Closing with old details can trigger follow-up questions and slow the process.
+Closing the trust record with outdated details can trigger follow-up questions from HMRC and slow the deregistration process unnecessarily.

 Completing the declaration and saving proof of deregistration

-Use the service to complete the deregistration declaration and print or save the confirmation.
+Use the TRS service to complete the deregistration declaration.
+Print or save the confirmation page immediately.

 Authorising an agent or solicitor to manage closure

-If you prefer, the lead trustee can authorise an agent or solicitor to close the record.
+If you prefer, the lead trustee can authorise an agent or solicitor to close the trust record on their behalf.
+This is particularly useful in bereavement situations where the lead trustee has died and a replacement trustee needs to handle the closure.

-Even with help, the URN or original registration letter is often needed to finish the closure smoothly.
+Even with professional help, the URN or original HMRC registration letter is often needed to complete the closure smoothly, so make sure it is accessible.

 | Step | What to do | Why it matters |